-The University of Ottawa has earned three new Tier 1 Canada Research Chairs (CRCs) along with four new Tier 2 CRCs.
-This federal government support will assist these researchers in their pursuit of innovations in artificial intelligence and in health.
-The University is also proud to announce the renewal of a CRC in quantum photonics.
+The University of Ottawa has been awarded four new Canada Research Chairs (CRC) that will strengthen its expertise in artificial intelligence, health and law.
+The University is also proud to announce the renewal of two CRCs that will conduct leading-edge research in quantum communications and photonics.

 Someday, when we live in a more equitable, diverse and inclusive society, awareness days such as International Day of Women and Girls in Science, on February 11, might no longer be needed.
 Until then, let’s take the time to celebrate the women who have opened doors for future generations and inspire the girls who are thinking about walking through them.